MORE ON EVENTS IN LIBYA (Videos and reports)

 Abigail Hauslohner, a journalist with Time magazine that currently in Benghazi, spoke to volunteers and Idrid Salaama Shebany Hayan, who said they were afraid that "people attacked the Africans."
 The workers were attacked while trying to escape the chaos, they added.
 A worker from Ghana, added that " Libyans, when they see black people, kill them. "

-is widely believed that, indeed, it is mercenary troops in Libya, although the evidence supporting this theory are very weak.
+The number of sub-Saharan Africans living in Libya is not clear, but several company sources civil speak of "several hundreds of thousands" of legally registered African.
+In addition, a large unknown number of illegal immigrants and asylum seekers in the country. is widely believed that, indeed, it is mercenary troops in Libya, although the evidence supporting this theory are very weak.
 Several sources spoke of a secret recruitment of mercenaries from various rebel groups that the regime of Gaddafi has supported throughout its history, especially since the conflict in Darfur.

-Image sympathetic to Gaddafi dead, apparently documenting the existence of "black African mercenaries" in Libya
+However, Image sympathetic to Gaddafi dead, apparently documenting the existence of "black African mercenaries" in Libya

 Several videos and photos documenting alleged mercenary groups in Libya, circulating on the Internet.
 Most say little about the origin of these forces pro-Gaddafi, who also could be Libyans.
 Some images, however, show dark-skinned people - uniformed and plain clothes - apparently of African origin.

 The few Africans who have been caught with weapons and have spoken to Western journalists claim not to be mercenaries, but were seeking work in Libya.
 They claim to have been picked up by officials who had promised to work in Tripoli.
 In the capital, were sent to the army barracks, which gave them weapons, a large sum of money and the order to shoot demonstrators.
+But most sub-Saharan arbitrarily detained in the "Libya released" deny having participated in the fighting, saying who are employees or are looking for work.

+Thus, emerging growing doubts about the existence of mercenaries in Africa.
+Today, Ghanaians have been fearful that finally fled Egypt said that the Libyans were obliged to "masquerade as mercenaries", publishing his photographs in media and social networks like YouTube and Facebook.
 No government in Africa, even the African Union (AU), has reacted to allegations of Libyan mercenaries on the African presence in Libya, with the exception of Chad.
 "Chad has not sent or recruited youths in Chad to serve as mercenaries in Libya," the government said in a recent statement, adding that the information on mercenaries from Chad are "likely to cause serious physical and materials Chadians living in Libya."

 By staff writer